 How can the Right-Minded Teamwork model support you as a team facilitator?
 Apply the coaching characteristics and become an effective team facilitator.

-As a facilitator, the Right-Minded Teamwork (RMT) 12-step facilitation method will immediately allow you to create deeply impactful team building workshops for teams of any size.
+As an RMT facilitatorThe RMT Facilitator has a special function.
+Simply put, their expert facilitation transforms well-meaning dysfunctional souls into healthy and functional teammates.
+More, the Right-Minded Teamwork (RMT) 12-step facilitation method will immediately allow you to create deeply impactful team building workshops for teams of any size.

 It also provides tools and a unique structure for identifying improvement opportunities and navigating a wide variety of team challenges.